Free Speech Guidelines

 - Users shall not hang, tape, stand, or place signs or other objects that may obstruct vision, signage, or walkways, or that may damage College premises without the College’s written permission.

 - Hand held signs or free standing signs are permitted.
 Any and all signs must be removed at the end of each day’s free speech activity.
 Nothing shall be attached to a College building or pounded into the ground on College property.
 All signs shall be removed from College property at the end of each day’s free speech activity.

 - Material distributed in the designated area(s) that is discarded or dropped in or around the designated area(s) other than in an appropriate receptacle must be retrieved and removed or properly discarded by those persons distributing the material prior to their departure from the designated area(s) at the end of each day’s free speech activity.

 - Failure to comply with the terms and conditions outlined in these Guidelines may cause the event to be canceled or jeopardize user’s future access to College property for free speech activity.

-- Individuals and groups who wish to use the college’s indoor Free Speech area shall work with the Office of Student Retention and College Life to schedule date and time.
+- Indoor: Individuals and groups who wish to use the college’s indoor Free Speech area shall work with the Office of Student Retention and College Life to schedule date and time.

 Yamhill Valley Campus

-- Individuals and groups who wish to use the college’s indoor Free Speech area shall work with the front desk staff in Building 1 to schedule usage of the free speech area.
+- Indoor: Individuals and groups who wish to use the college’s indoor Free Speech area shall work with the front desk staff in Building 1 to schedule usage of the free speech area.

 - Persons desiring to use the Free Speech areas on any of Chemeketa’s outreach centers shall contact the appropriate outreach center’s Director/Dean’s office.